Predictive Modeling of Mental Health and Wellness: Synergies of Lifestyle, Socioeconomic, and Biomarker Factors (NHANES 2021–2023)¶

 Limitations¶

-• Median imputation: Filling missing values with medians preserves sample size but may attenuate associations.
-More sophisticated imputation methods (e.g., MICE) could be explored.
+- Median imputation: Filling missing values with medians preserves sample size but may attenuate associations.
+More sophisticated imputation methods (e.g., multiple imputation methods) could be explored.

-• OLS assumption violations: The residual and Q-Q plots reveal heteroscedasticity and non-normality, consistent with the right-skewed PHQ-9 distribution.
-Robust standard errors or a negative binomial GLM could improve inference in future work.
+- OLS assumption violations: The residual and Q-Q plots reveal heteroscedasticity and non-normality, consistent with the right-skewed PHQ-9 distribution.
+Robust standard errors or a negative binomial generalized linear model (GLM) could improve inference in future work.

-• Model scope: Depression is influenced by many factors not present in NHANES (genetics, childhood trauma, social support, therapy access).
+- Model scope: Depression is influenced by many factors not present in NHANES (genetics, childhood trauma, social support, therapy access, etc).
 Our model explains 10.4% of the variance — the remaining 89.6% reflects unmeasured complexity.

 Future Directions¶